sunnypp/lyfil_ts/README.md

 Thus `$Start = ^Name-$Background`, which `$Background = ^Background|^Background-$Background`.

 Then for sentence `^Background`, it consists of several phrases (to be separated by commas).
-Let's just call them `,phrases`, which are in the form of `:subject-:verb-:object` which connects directly to dictionary `subject`.
+Let's just call them `^phrases` (as if we are treating an incomplete sentence as sentence itself), which are in the form of `:subject-:verb-:object` which connects directly to dictionary `subject`, etc..